 Baggage and Optional Services

 The first checked bag on JetBlue flights is free (weight and size limits apply, and baggage fees may apply for itineraries including flights marketed or operated by other airlines).
 Fares do not include $50 second bag fee, fees for oversized, overweight or extra baggage, or other fees for products or services that are sold separately, including, without limitation, pet fees, unaccompanied minor fees, Even More Space seats, in-flight movies, pillows and blankets, or headsets.
 For baggage fees and other optional services and fees, click here.
 Please also visit http://www.jetblue.com/travel/baggage/ for additional baggage guidelines and restrictions, including those applicable to carry-on baggage.

 Changes and Cancellations

 Cancellations or changes can be made prior to scheduled departure for $150 per person.
 A reservation for a flight with a fare of $100 - $149.99 may be changed or canceled for $100 per person.
 A reservation for a flight with a fare of less than $100 may be changed or canceled for $75 per person.
-Beginning with reservations made on May 17, 2013, reservations that are changed or cancelled 60 days or more prior to scheduled departure will incur a reduced change/cancel fee of $75 per person (regardless of the fare amount).
 For changes, there may also be an increase in fare, which must be paid at time of change using a major credit card or, for Award Flights, using TrueBlue points.
 Cancellations are for a JetBlue travel credit only, which is valid for JetBlue flights one year.
 For Award Flight cancellations, TrueBlue points will be re-deposited to the Member's account.
 If a reservation is not changed or cancelled prior to scheduled departure, all money associated with the reservation is forfeited.
 Please note that reservations made one week or more prior to a flight's scheduled departure may be canceled without penalty up to 24 hours after the reservation is made.
 To change or cancel your reservation, visit jetblue.com or call 1-800-JETBLUE (538-2583) in the United States.
 For a list of international phone numbers please visit http://www.jetblue.com/help/contactus/.
 Customers with hearing or speech impairments can call our toll-free TTY/TDD telephone number, 1-800-336-5530.